Last updated on November 18th, 2020 at 03:42 pm

 Green Cay website.

 When we have visitors determined to see alligators, but no time to trek to the Everglades, here’s where we go.
-When my mom visits with her arthritic knees, we take a wheelchair and roll through here.
-(Both boardwalks are handicap accessible, and thus are perfect for families with strollers, too.)
+Both boardwalks are handicap accessible, and thus are perfect for families with wheelchairs or strollers.

 When visiting friends in the area, we try to leave 45 minutes to stop and see who’s new at the wetlands.
 By doing so, we’ve seen all the seasons, including spring when some cormorants, heron and other birds nest as close as 20 feet off the boardwalk.